-He is currently an adjunct faculty in Department of Civil, Environmental, and Geo- Engineering at the University of Minnesota, where from 1999 to 2016, he served on the faculty.
+Prof. David Levinson teaches at the School of Civil Engineering at the University of Sydney (official profile).
+He also serves as an adjunct faculty in the Department of Civil, Environmental, and Geo- Engineering at the University of Minnesota, where from 1999 to 2016, he served on the faculty.
 He was Managing Director of the Accessibility Observatory, and directed the Networks, Economics, and Urban Systems (NEXUS) research group.
 He held the Richard P. Braun/CTS Chair in Transportation (2006-2016).
 He also served on the graduate faculty of the Applied Economics and Urban and Regional Planning programs at the University of Minnesota.
 In academic year 2006-2007 he was a visiting academic at Imperial College in London.

 In January 2005 he was awarded the CUTC/ARTBA New Faculty Award.
 He earned a Ph.D. in Transportation Engineering at the University of California at Berkeley in 1998.
 His dissertation “On Whom the Toll Falls“, argues that local decision making about managing and financing roads will most likely lead to direct road pricing, which will allow the efficient allocation of scarce road resources (and thus reduce congestion).
 He has also conducted research into travel behavior.